FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Aliases creation

-It is not possible to create aliases dynamically, only before starting of the UniConfig distribution.
+It is not possible to create aliases dynamically, only before Uniconfig is started.
 Creation of aliases has some rules:

 1. Alias name has to be unique and cannot contain whitespaces
-2. Command can contain wildcard (*).
+2. Command can contain a wildcard (*).
 In this case user will be prompted to add value
-3. Alias is only visible in a mode under which it was defined in the shell-aliases file
+3. Alias is only visible in the mode under which it was defined

 ### Examples